-Crafting a delicious adventure, exploring this beautiful life, finding joy by being in the moment
+Crafting a delightful adventure, exploring this beautiful life with curiosity by my side, finding joy by being in the moment

 The sound of letting go